KaotoIO/kaoto.io/content/docs/add_dsl.md

 ```

-Then, we need to implement the `parse(...)` function that will return the CRD content based on the list of steps.
+Then, we need to implement the `parse(...)` function that will return the CRD content based on the list of steps and a map of metadata.

 ```
     @Override
-    public String parse(final String name, final List<Step> steps) {
+    public String parse(List<Step> steps, Map<String, Object> metadata) {
         if (!appliesTo(steps)) {
-            return "";
-        }
+            return ""; //someone tried to apply this service to the wrong list of steps }
          ...
     }

 ```

 Finally, the `appliesTo(...)` function will be used to decide if this service can be applied to the list of steps.
+Note that this `appliesTo` function is the one that decides if you will be able to generate the source code or not.
+If this function returns `true`, the function `parse` must return valid source code.

 ### StepParserService

 This service will do the reverse operation as DeploymentGeneratorService: given a CRD, return the list of steps associated to it.
 As the previous one, it must have the `@ApplicationScoped` annotation.
+By implementing this service, you give Kaoto the hability to "translate" from the source code to graphic editing.

 ```
 @ApplicationScoped